 These work together to assist the brain and eyes in processing information about balance, movement, spatial orientation and head position.

 A stimulated vestibular system can be helpful in strengthening bilateral coordination.
-Activities you might consider for your child include having them roll their body on the grass, perform somersaults, and jump on a trampoline.
+Activities you might consider for children include having them roll their bodies on the grass, perform somersaults, and jump on a trampoline.

-You can find many simple activities and games throughout the course of a day to encourage strong bilateral integration.
-First, determine your child’s needs by being observant as to how they perform certain functions.
+You can find many simple bilateral games and activities throughout the course of the day.
+First, determine your children’s needs by being observant as to how they perform certain functions.

 Keep in mind that it is common for babies or toddlers to use the hand that is positioned closest to an object.
 As kids reach the age of three or four, you can expect to see them crossing the midline and choosing a dominant hand.

-Also notice if your child is overly clumsy or fearful of having their feet off the ground, such as in swinging, which can indicate a lack of body awareness.
+Also notice if a child is overly clumsy or fearful of having their feet off the ground, such as in swinging, which can indicate a lack of body awareness.

-Through observation, you can determine whether your child has poor bilateral coordination.
+Through observation, you can determine whether a child has poor bilateral coordination.

-Through the following kinds of bilateral integration activities, you can help your child strengthen her coordination skills.
+Through the following kinds of bilateral integration activities, you can help children strengthen their coordination skills.

-You and your child may recognize most of these activities as “play,” but remember, how kids learn is through play!
+You may recognize most of these activities as just “play,” but remember, how kids learn is through play.

-With these types of exercises, your child uses both hands at the same time to do the very same thing:
+With these types of exercises, children use both hands at the same time to do the very same thing: